Can seedlings get too much light?

 If you have super bright lights and they are placed too close to the seedlings, you can burn seedlings.

-A recent lesson learned: This is a photo from a couple weeks back, we got a new 100W Sansi LED floodlight and thought, "Wow, this super bright light is going to really get those peppers growing big before putting out in the garden!"
+A recent lesson learned: Above is a photo from a couple weeks back, we got a new 100W Sansi LED floodlight that was recommended by a pepper grower and thought, "Wow, this super bright light is going to really get those peppers growing big before putting out in the garden!"

 These poor burned seedlings above are still recovering outside now weeks later, and they still aren't looking too happy with us!
 No real new growth, and their leaves are still curled and purple.
 Hope they recover, but if not, that's ok, we started lots of other seedlings so we'll make do!
 But we still feel awful for nuking these little guys.